wpwebkul/mp-lite/multi-vendor-marketplace-lite-for-woocommerce/readme.txt

 == Changelog ==

-= 1.0.0 - 2024-01-20 =
-Initial Public release.

 == 0.9.3 - 2024-01-05 ==

+Fixed: Nonce verification and security issues across the plugin.

+Seller Frontend Dashboard.
+	Added: Links on email and phone number in invoices.
+	Added: Validation on phone number fields.
+	Fixed: Product listing page layout to minimize scrolling to perform actions.
+	Fixed: Issue with variation product not creating properly.
+	Fixed: Regular price was not accepting decimal values.
+	Fixed: Refund quantity and refunded amount not showing.
+	Fixed: Shipping tab was not hiding for virtual product.
+	Fixed: Cross-sells were not updating on product update.
+	Fixed: Order search by order id was not working.
+	Fixed: Group and External/Affiliate product were not creating properly.
+	Fixed: Pagination count was showing wrong on Ask to Admin page.
+	Fixed: Only one attribute is creating for variable product.
+	Fixed: Product thumbnail is not removing from product Add/Update form.
+	Fixed: UI in downloadable product section.
+	Fixed: Product type is not showing under product edit page.
+	Fixed: Seller registration page shop name and shop url optional is not working.

+Admin Dashboard:
+	Added: Tooltip on allowed categories and allowed product types settings.
+	Added: Links on emails on seller info page.
 	Added: Back button on seller listing page in admin.
-Updated: Chart UI on seller dashboard with latest updates.
+	Fixed: Seller order count is not showing correct values.
+	Fixed: Change product seller is not working.
+	Fixed: Rating values are not showing in correct format.
+	Fixed: Alert message text on pay to seller button.
+	Fixed: Notifications content to be translatable.
 	Fixed: Issue in commission calculations.
-Fixed: Nonce verification and security issues across the plugin.
+	Fixed: Break lines were removing from email content on reply seller queries.
+	Fixed: Seller products are not showing in WooCommerce products listing page.

+Customer End:
-Fixed: Issue with variation product not creating properly on seller end.
+	Fixed: Product catalog pagination was not working on seller profile page.
-Fixed: Regular price was not accepting decimal values.
+	Fixed: Review to seller form submission multiple times by customer.
-Fixed: Refund quantity and refunded amount not showing on seller end.
+	Fixed: Rating stars are not showing correct on seller profile page.
-Fixed: Shipping tab was not hiding for virtual product on seller end.

 = 0.9.1 - 2023-12-06 =
 Fixed: Pro notice sending in admin emails without checking pro plugin.